HL0v/Desafio_itau_quant/README.md

 ## 📋 Description

-This application monitors stock-related news in real-time using the NewsAPI service, helping traders and investors stay informed about potential price-moving events for their selected stocks.
+This application monitors soy-related news in real-time using the NewsAPI service, helping traders and investors stay informed about potential price-moving events for their selected stocks.

 ## 🚀 Features